elegos/website/content/post/2018/10/12/listening-on-sockets-with-go.md

 tags: ["go", "networking", "multi-threading", "socket"]
 ---

-Listening on sockets allow an application to connect to other devices.
+Listening on sockets allows an application to connect to other devices.
 We use this technique daily visiting websites, or connecting to a series of services via the HTTP(s) protocol.
-Go comes with a standard library to manage HTTP connections, but from time to time, that's not the most effective way to pass data between two systems.
+Go comes with a standard library to manage HTTP connections, but, from time to time, that's not the most effective way to exchange data between two or more systems.
 This post will show you how to listen on sockets handling multiple connections.

 <!--more-->